This delicious roasted cherry ice cream has sweet chocolate chips and makes the perfect summertime dessert.

 - Homemade ice cream is ABSOLUTELY worth the effort.

 We used fresh cherries to make a homemade roasted cherry chocolate chip ice cream that was absolutely To Die For.
+Just when I thought I knew every fresh cherry recipe there was, the roasted cherries blew my mind.
 The ice cream base was creamy, smooth, and delicious.
 Then I mixed in plump juicy roasted cherries, crunchy roasted almonds, and sweet chocolate chips for the perfect summer flavor.

 The first step is to prepare these easy Roasted Cherries: